Oregon’s Cristobal takes Miami coaching job after Diaz fired | Times Leader

 But the lure of home was just too strong.
 So the Miami native is returning again.

 It comes after Diaz was fired following a 7-5 regular season and going 21-15 in three seasons at Miami.
-His job security had been in question for some time, and speculation ramped up three weeks ago when the Hurricanes dismissed athletic director Blake James — one of the people who hired Diaz in 2018.
+His job security had been in question for some time, and speculation ramped up three weeks ago when the Hurricanes dismissed athletic director Blake James — one of the people who hired Diaz.

-Firing Diaz, though, suggested Miami was certain in the belief that Cristobal is coming.
+Firing Diaz, though, suggested Miami was certain that Cristobal was coming.
 Mullens said Oregon and Cristobal had reached an agreement on terms of a new deal, but he “knew that he was going to consider that Miami offer as well.”

 Miami will play Washington State in the Sun Bowl later this month.
 It’s unknown who will be the interim coach for that game.
 Oregon also is waiting before naming an interim coach for its Alamo Bowl game against Oklahoma; Mullens said it depends in part on which coaches follow Cristobal to Miami.